A Path to Enhanced Police-Community Relationships

 Three African American men walking along a road surrounded by lush greenery

-Walking Towards Change: The Historic 54-Mile Civil Rights Walk
+Retracing the Historic 54-Mile Civil Rights Walk

 NATIONAL POLICING INSTITUTE